 Proof of residency and completion of non-nursing graduation requirements (BIO-160

-/161, two English courses, two program approved general electives) which will support the overall score of your portfolio.
+/161, two English courses and two program approved general electives) which will support the overall score of your portfolio.

 5. Will students with the highest GPAs receive an offer to the program?

 Not necessarily.
-The questionnaire responses carry a significant value in the scoring process.
-The questionnaire was designed for applicants with all types of experience.
+The portfolio carries a significant value in the scoring process.

 6. What if I am not in the top 36?

-Applicants will be notified, in writing, if they have not been selected.
+Applicants will be notified, by email, if they have not been selected.
 Some applicants may be placed on a temporary waitlist in the event that a seat becomes available.
 Applicants will have the opportunity to re-apply in following years.

 7. When will the invitations be sent out?

-Invitation letters will be sent out during the end of March or the first week of April.
+Invitation emails will be sent out the end of April, beginning of May.

 While we do our best to share accurate and timely fee information, changes may occur.
 For more information, visit our tuition page.